 3.6.3.4 Site access

-Road works will comprise:

-- the access road to and within the substation - parking around the substation buildings.

-Access to each substation site will be from the nearest road.
+Road works will comprise the access road to and within the switching station and parking around the switching station buildings.
+Access to the switching station site will be from the nearest road.

 3.6.3.5 Cable ducts